Don't forget to check them off!

-In the fall, Dalhousie offers guaranteed residence to all new undergraduate students who have completed the residence application and paid the housing deposit.
+In the fall, Dalhousie offers guaranteed residence to all new-from-high school students who have completed the residence application by June 30.

 NOTE: If you are coming to Dalhousie on exchange for all or part of the academic year (fall and/or winter semester), please contact the Residence office in Halifax or Truro directly to determine if any rooms are available.